Remember to change your smoke detector batteries when you change your clocks!

 These forms must be completed before the distribution of smoke alarms.

-Smoke Alarm Application (For owners of single family homes.)
+Fire Alarm Permit Application (For owners of single family homes.)